 Starting precisely from this realization, I thought about what could be the way to have a Mid-Side system in parabola, which was however as light as possible and at the same time had a dignified quality, both in terms of sound quality and in recreating the soundstage as realistic as possible.

 I looked for what could be the best microphone capsules with a reduced diameter (10 mm) that could satisfy my need.
 Having decided to use a baffle like the one I used in my DIY stereo realizations, I inserted the figure-eight capsule exactly as if it were a usual capsule.
 The only warning I had was to insert it with the front side on the left side, in order to have the signal correctly oriented on both sides (L/R) when it is recorded with a recorder equipped with the Mid-Side encoding/decoding function.
-The only figure-eight capsule I could find available at the time was, and still is today May 2021, the 10mm Primo EM 283 capsule.
+The only figure-eight 10 mm capsule I could find available at the time was (and still is today october 2023), the 10mm Primo EM 283 capsule (BTW the same capsule is used inside the Zoom H2n).

 It remained to decide what type of capsule to use for the mono channel, whether a Cardioid or an Omnidirectional.
 Initially opted for a Cardioid, I chose a Primo EM 182, the capsule with the best s/n ratio among these 10 mm cardioids.
 However, after some tests I felt I had to try an Omni capsule; I tried the AOM 5024 that I was already using for other setups, including the usual stereo baffle.